discord-diabetes/diabetes-wiki/information/travel.md

 where they will place the cloth in the receptacle and the machine will check for traces of explosive material.
 As long as you haven't been messing with red phosphorus with Jesse Pinkman, you should come out with no issues.

 ## When Boarding

-Make sure that when you board the plane, if they tell you that you must check your bag due to lack of space in the overhead bins... take your ziplock bag full of supplies out and keep it with you.
+Make sure that when you board the plane, if they tell you that you must check your bag due to lack of space in the overhead bins... take your ziploc bag full of supplies and medications out and keep it with you.
 You don't want it going into the belly of the plane.
 Keep it with you at all times.

 ## On the Plane
+Some flights can take nearly all day to complete, especially on the Airbus A380 or Boeing 747 planes that have massive fuel tanks and are meant for long haul flights.
+You may need to dose or take medication while on the plane, which is another reason you should have those supplies in your carryon bag with you at all times.
+Don't be afraid to shoot up insulin on the plane, especially if you are enjoying the *delicious* airline food.~1~

+`1.
+Airline food is not usually delicious`

+### For Insulin Pump Users
+If you are using an insulin pump, please be aware that the pressure changes on the plane while ascending and descending from cruising altitude can create bubbles and/or cause more or less insulin than normal to be delivered during ascent and descent.
+If you use a pump with an insulin cartridge, the best thing to do while ascending is to suspend the pump until you reach the cruising altitude and the captain turns off the fasten seatbelts light.
+At this point, you can remove the cartridge to check for air bubbles, prime them out, and resume insulin delivery.
+When descending, you should disconnect the tubing and suspend.
+The descent can cause insulin in the pump and/or tubing to deliver into your body spontaneously, which leads to hypos when picking up your baggage (not a fun experience, especially if you reach your destination and none of the cinnabons are open.)